Information and assurance on the key security and data protection controls for orgvue.

 supplier and third-party management

-Amazon Web Services (AWS) is the only third party involved in the delivery of orgvue and has no access to orgvue client data.
+Amazon Web Services (AWS) is the only third party involved in the delivery of orgvue and has no access to orgvue customer data.

 New suppliers that have access to orgvue organizational data or physical locations are subject to information security risk assessments as part of the onboarding process.
 Existing supplier risks are assessed through the risk management program.